-The Executive Committee of the Board of Directors held four meetings in 2007.
-Its members are Albert H. Elfner, III (chairman), Eben S. Moulton, M. Brian O'Shaughnessy, Robert G. Schoenberger, and Charles H. Tenney III.
-With the exception of Mr. Schoenberger, all committee members are "independent" as defined by SEC regulations and in the listing standards and company guide of the AMEX.
-The Executive Committee's responsibility is to review and oversee corporate policies related to the Company's long-range strategic business, financial and operating plans.
-The Executive Committee's duties also include the review and recommendation of corporate governance standards, and the annual review of CEO performance.
-The Executive Committee reviews its charter (the "Executive Committee Charter") annually and adopts amendments, if necessary, to reflect changes in its responsibilities.
-The Executive Committee Charter was last reviewed, ratified and amended on January 17, 2008.
+The Executive Committee of the Board of Directors held five meetings in 2008.
+Its members are Albert H. Elfner, III, who serves as chairman, Eben S. Moulton, M. Brian O'Shaughnessy, Robert G. Schoenberger, and Charles H. Tenney III.
+With the exception of Mr. Schoenberger, all committee members are independent as defined in the NYSE Listed Company Manual.
+The Executive Committee's responsibilities are to review and oversee corporate policies related to the Company's long-range strategic business, financial and operating plans, as well as the annual review of CEO performance.
+The Executive Committee operates under a written charter (the "Executive Committee Charter"), which it reviews annually and, as appropriate, amends to reflect changes in its responsibilities.
+The Executive Committee Charter was last reviewed, ratified and amended on September 24, 2008.
 The Executive Committee Charter is available on the Company's website at www.unitil.com/content/investors.